 Skills, knowledge and abilities

 An understanding of the UK grant fundraising landscape.

 Previous experience of supporting with grant fundraising and/or reporting on grants, whether with a charity, community group, or grassroots organisation.

 An ability to develop a strong understanding of the motivations and insights that drive support for People & Planet and how to communicate this to potential funders.

-Strong oral communication skills with credibility to persuade, build rapport and negotiate effectively with people from a diverse range of backgrounds.
+Strong written and oral communication skills with abbility to persuade, build rapport and negotiate effectively with people from a diverse range of backgrounds.

-Strong written communication skills particularly the ability to make written communications persuasive, inspiring, accessible and engaging for a range of audiences at different points in their lives, from students onward.

 Excellent attention to detail and the ability to quickly and accurately record and edit information.

-Strong time management and personal organisational skillsincluding the ability to manage competing priorities and accurately follow processes.
+Strong time management and personal organisational skills, including the ability to manage competing priorities and accurately follow processes.

 Competent in office and productivity software such as word processors, spreadsheets and web-based apps and databases, including CRMs.